Montana (1950 film)

 Montana is a 1950 American Western film directed by Ray Enright and starring Errol Flynn.
-It was only the second time Flynn played an Australian on screen, the first time being Desperate Journey (1942).
+It was only the second time that Flynn had played an Australian on screen, the first being Desperate Journey (1942).

-The film was Flynn's fourth and final pairing with frequent co-star Alexis Smith.
+The film was Flynn's fourth and final pairing with frequent costar Alexis Smith.

 Plot

-A narrator tells of the great wars that raged in Montana territory over the grazing of cattle versus sheep.
-Men on both sides of the battle died, but eventually it was the sheep herders who were driven out.
-Morgan Lane (Flynn), an Australian sheepman, rides to Montana territory in 1871.
-He and his men come across a sign declaring that any sheep herders crossing the line into the area will be shot on sight as the surrounding plains are strictly for cattle grazing.
-The men set up camp for the night just before the border.
-During the night their young unarmed Mexican watchman is shot dead by a local gang of cattle raisers.
+A narrator tells of the great wars that raged in Montana territory over the grazing of cattle versus that of sheep.
+Men on both sides of the battle died, but eventually it was the sheep herders who were driven away.
+Morgan Lane, an Australian sheepman, rides to Montana territory in 1871.
+He and his men come see a sign declaring that any sheep herders crossing the line into the area will be shot on sight, as the surrounding plains are strictly for cattle grazing.
+The men establish camp for the night just before the border.
+During the night, their young unarmed Mexican watchman is shot dead by a local gang of cattle raisers.